SP Online Session: Culture – Today’s game changer for a better tomorrow

 How do we create a cultural environment in which people and organisations see challenges as opportunities to grow?

 On May 27th we would like to give you an insight into this exciting topic.
-As part of a webinar, we would like to share our experience, give initial impulses and talk about the opportunities and challenges in Culture Design.
+As part of an online session, we would like to share our experience, give initial impulses and talk about the opportunities and challenges in Culture Design.

 - Why is a company's culture becoming increasingly important?